rust-unofficial/patterns/patterns/structural/unsafe-mods.md

 ## Examples

-* The [`toolshed`](https://docs.rs/toolshed) crate contains its unsafe operations in submodules, presenting a safe interface to users. * `std`s `String` class is a wrapper over `Vec<u8>` with the added invariant that the contents must be valid UTF-8.
+* The [`toolshed`](https://docs.rs/toolshed) crate contains its unsafe operations in submodules, presenting a safe interface to users.
+* `std`'s `String` class is a wrapper over `Vec<u8>` with the added invariant that the contents must be valid UTF-8.
 The operations on `String` ensure this behavior.
 However, users have the option of using an `unsafe` method to create a `String`, in which case the onus is on them to guarantee the validity of the contents.

 ## See also